SICKAG/collage/src/core/create-context/CREATE_CONTEXT.md

 # Create Context
 The most basic concept in collage is that of a context.
-At it's base a context is simply the representation of a uniquly identified fragment and the connection to a potential parent.
+As its base a context is simply the representation of a uniquely identified fragment and the connection to a potential parent.

 This takes no argument.